Budget your dream wedding with these top lenders.

-Promise Financial stopped offering personal loans in 2017 after facing some roadblocks in expanding its peer-to-peer platform.
-Before that, the New Jersey-based lender provided personal loans from $3,000 to $35,000 with three-year loan terms and APRs ranging from around 6.99% to 29.99%.
+Promise Financial stopped offering personal loans in 2017 after facing some roadblocks while expanding its peer-to-peer platform.
+Before that, the New Jersey-based lender provided personal loans from $3,000 to $35,000 with three-year terms and APRs ranging from around 6.99% to 29.99%.

 3 alternatives to Promise Financial wedding loans